HarshKapadia2/cli/terminal.md

     -   [Dotfiles (`.vimrc`)](https://github.com/HarshKapadia2/dotfiles)
 -   [Find and Replace in Vim / Vi](https://linuxize.com/post/vim-find-replace)
     -   [More on Regular Expression](https://harshkapadia2.github.io/regex)
+    -   NOTE: Vim will only replace the first occurrence of a string in a sentence by default.
+To change all occurrences, add the `g` option at the end.
+Eg: `:0,$s/old-text/new-text/g`
 -   [Getting Started with Vim: An Interactive Guide](https://scotch.io/tutorials/getting-started-with-vim-an-interactive-guide)
 -   [Tips on Window Management in Vim](https://advancedweb.hu/tips-on-window-management-in-vim)
 -   [How to add text at the end of each line in Vim?](https://stackoverflow.com/questions/11303032/how-to-add-text-at-the-end-of-each-line-in-vim)